vinodkrane/GenerativeAI-Lab/langgraph/in-memory-chatbot/README.md

-# LangGraph Chatbot with Persistent Memory
+# LangGraph Chatbot with In-Memory and Persistent Storage

+This project implements a chatbot using LangGraph, LangChain, and OpenAI's GPT models, with flexible memory support.
+You can run the chatbot in either:

+- In-memory mode for quick, temporary sessions

-This project implements a chatbot using LangGraph, LangChain, and OpenAI's GPT-based models.
-The chatbot has persistent memory to retain conversation history, allowing for a more seamless user experience across sessions.
-The frontend is built with Streamlit, providing a simple and intuitive interface for users to interact with the chatbot.
+- Database-backed mode for persistent memory across sessions

+The frontend is built with Streamlit, providing a clean, intuitive UI where users can interact with the bot and manage multiple chat threads.

 ## Features
 - **Persistent Memory**: The chatbot remembers conversations between sessions.